 In order to bring dependants with you to the UK, you must meet one of the following criteria:

-1. You must be undertaking doctoral-level study (a PhD) or a research-based higher degree (MRes) OR
+• you must be undertaking doctoral level study (PhD) or research based higher degree (MRes) OR

-2. You must be in receipt of an award from a Government which covers some or all of the financial aspects of your course (fees and living costs) and your course must be full-time and at least six months long OR
+• You must be in receipt of an award from a Government and your course must be full time and at least 6 months long

 Who cannot bring dependants to the UK?